alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>github-actions-goat - an educational project that simulates common security attacks and vulnerabilities in a GitHub Actions CI/CD environment and shows how to defend against such attacks: https://github.com/step-security/github-actions-goat</li>
   <li>DVFaaS(Damn Vulnerable Functions as a Service) - deploy and run a bunch of 'orribly insecure functions on AWS Lambda: https://github.com/we45/DVFaaS-Damn-Vulnerable-Functions-as-a-Service</li>
   <li>SinCity - a GPT-powered, MITRE ATT&CK-based tool which automates the provisioning and management of an IT environment in a conversational way: https://github.com/tenable/SinCity</li>
+  <li>WolfPack - combines the capabilities of Terraform and Packer to streamline the deployment of red team redirectors on a large scale: https://github.com/RoseSecurity-Research/WolfPack</li>
+  <li>GOAD - a pentest active directory LAB project.
+The purpose of this lab is to give pentesters a vulnerable Active directory environment ready to use to practice usual attack techniques: https://github.com/Orange-Cyberdefense/GOAD</li>
   </p3>
   </ul>
 s